-If you have difficulty answering the following questions, learn more about this topic by reading our Debits and Credits (Explanation).
+If you have difficulty answering the following questions, learn more about this topic by reading our Debits and Credits (Explanation) and Additional Explanation.

 Use the following information for questions 1 and 2: